 This self-guided week strings together the south coast's biggest landmarks along a corridor that stays open year-round.
 Nights are spent in comfortable inns and guesthouses with proper beds, hot showers, and warm meals, so you're never exposed to highland weather overnight.

 Daily walks are short-to-moderate rather than heavy trekking days, which suits spring conditions well: you're carrying a daypack, not a multi-day load, and there's time to take in the south coast at its seasonal best.
-Because the entire route sits below the snowline and on bridged roads, it runs from May through September.
+Because the entire route sits below the snow line and on bridged roads, it runs from May through September.

 If You Want the Iconic Highland Treks